Growing Tomatoes in a Greenhouse

 Those who are new to greenhouse gardening often think that glasshouses are best suited to growing flowers, herbs, and perhaps cool season crops like leafy green vegetables.
 The common belief among novices is that “picky” summer vegetables like tomatoes and peppers can be started in a greenhouse in late winter or early spring, but must be moved outdoors once the weather warms up.

 That couldn’t be further from the truth.
 While it may be easier for a newbie to tend a tomato crop planted outdoors, growing tomatoes in a greenhouse isn’t difficult once you get the hang of it – and nothing beats having a year-round supply of delicious, home-grown tomatoes.
+Growing Tomatoes outside can be quite challenging given the UK's unreliable climate and weather conditions.
+Growing tomatoes under glass will always yield far more fruitful crops, year in, year out.

 Before starting, it’s important to ensure that you have the proper environment for growing tomatoes in your greenhouse.
 Unless it’s already summer and you’re planting for a fall crop, you will probably need to supplement the natural light inside your glasshouse with grow lights timed to operate 12-16 hours per day (high-pressure sodium lights are the best choice because they facilitate the growth of tomato flowers and fruit), and you may need to add heaters and timers to maintain proper indoor temperature.
 If possible, nighttime temperatures between 15 and 18 degrees and daytime temps between 22 and 28 degrees are optimal; heat mats placed under the plants can help as well.
 Finally, good air circulation is important to maintain constant humidity and prevent the spread of airborne plant disease.